BY BERN MORLEY

 As Australia’s leading financial institution, the Commonwealth Bank is committed to helping young Australians develop strong money management skills and form sensible saving habits that can last a lifetime.
 Along with a range of savings accounts, including one designed especially for under-18s, and their well-established School Banking program, they offer a diverse range of initiatives designed to promote financial literacy.
 For more information visit their site.

 This post is sponsored by Commonwealth Bank Australia.
 Comments on this post are just for this post.
 If you want to talk about the IDEA of sponsored posts or the choice of advertisers please click here.
 We will be reading all those comments too for feedback.

-Does your child take part in school banking?
+Does your child take part in a school banking program?